jon-harper/OmniBox/docs/tour.md

 The lid is both a way into your case and a configurable panel.
 There are two types of lids: short and long lids.
 You can either print one (1) long lid or two (2) short lids.

 - GitHub Folder: [`Panels/Lids`][git_lid]
-- See the README in the link above for a list of supported configurations.
+- See the README in the GitHub folder for a list of supported configurations.

 ### :material-alpha-p-box: :material-alpha-r-box-outline: Rear Panel